nickolasteixeira/Data_Analysis_Vehicle_Reservations/README.md

 ### Given two data sets (vehicles.csv and reservations.csv) find:
-1. Which factors seem to be most important in driving total number of reservations for our vehicles
+1. Which factors seem to be most important in driving total number of reservations for our vehicles?

 ### General Hypothesis:
 From a practical standpoint, it's my assumption that the price of a vehicles will be the most important factor driving the total number of reservations for a vehicle, followed by the number of images, and year of car.
 I believe that people want to get as much value as possible, while paying the least amount of money.

-Let's analyse the datasets and come up with our own conclusion.
+Let's analyze the datasets and come up with our own conclusion.

 ### To run analysis, run docker container